Massive Airway Contamination Solved! With the Ducanto SALAD

 Patients requiring intubation in the Emergency Department are never “NPO after midnight.”
 This means that emergent airways are often massively “contaminated” with blood, vomit, and other secretions that obscure your view, increase intubation failure rate, and place your patient at risk of prolonged hypoxia and aspiration.
 The bottom line is blood and vomit pouring into the oro-pharynx your sick patient who needs a secure airway is just scary!

-Fortunately the approach to massive airway contamination has also had a massive quality improvement overhaul, thanks to Jim Ducanto MD @.
+Fortunately, generic suctioning skills have been given a major upgrade thanks to the teaching of Jim Ducanto MD @.
 With his rethinking of how to clear a contaminated airway, his redesign of the suction catheter (and a new skill set to use it effectively), along with his construction of a creative SIM teaching tool to share this knowledge with others, Jim has literally built a solution to this problem from the ground up, and found a way to share that knowledge effectively with others.
 For me Jim’s approach has tamed the beast and transformed the way I approach one of the scariest problems an airway operator can face.

 For some context let me share one of my first experiences with a massively contaminated airway.
 My patient with a life-threatening variceal bleed stopped protecting his airway and needed emergent intubation, but as soon as I put the Mac blade into the mouth, blood started to pour up into the oropharynx.
 As the cords disappeared from view I quickly grabbed the Yankauer suction as I was trained to do.
 With each clearing of the airway, I would remove the Yankauer and take another look, but no sooner was the Yankauer out of my hand than a new pool of blood would obscure my view.
 After several tries with this back and forth race, that useless Yankauer hit the floor and I thought seriously?!?
 There has to be a better way….